-Lung cancer is the second most common cancer in both men and women in the US.
+Excluding skin cancer, lung cancer is the second most common cancer in both men and women in the US.
 It's also the leading cause of death from cancer.
 If lung cancer is found at an early stage, when it is small and hasn't spread, it is more likely to be successfully treated.
-Current and former smokers should talk to their doctor about lung cancer screening.
+People who smoke or have quit smoking should talk to their doctor about lung cancer screening.